MichelAsselin/data-analysis-portfolio/README.md

 - Analyze sales and profitability trends from 2014 to 2017.
 - Identify the most and least profitable product categories and sub-categories.
 - Assess regional and customer segment performance.
-- Quantify the impact of discounts on profit margins.
+- Quantify the impact of discounts and shipping modes on profit margins.
-- Evaluate how shipping modes affect profitability and delivery efficiency.
 - Translate findings into actionable data-driven recommendations to improve business strategies.

 The analysis covers the complete data analytics workflow, from data preparation and visualization to data-driven business recommendations.